stevelonny/labsimnum/README.md

 #### To Do

+instead of using omp for multithreading and a monolithic program, a python script may be more appropriate for the task.

 - [ ] Accurate description in the notebook
 - [ ] Add assignments
 - [x] Add intercept in jupyter with proposed values